Get

 Image Credit: Dorena Beckendorf, Pixabay

 This breed is a small dog that originally came from Germany.
-They are thought to be an old breed, as some very old historical artifacts show the breed clearly.
-However, actual documentation didn’t appear until 200 years ago, so no one really knows when the breed was developed.
+They are thought to be an old breed, as some very old historical artifacts appear to resemble similar dogs.
+However, actual documentation didn’t appear until roughly 200 years ago, so no one really knows when the breed was developed.

 This breed is best for experienced dog owners, as they can eat up quite a bit of time.
 Although they are small dogs, they can be quite active.
 Their short legs usually mean short walks are appropriate, however.
 They are not the most laidback dogs on this list.
 These dogs love playtime and will enjoy fetch and similar games.

 They can be wary of strangers and need regular socialization.
-They don’t enjoy rough play, so homes with smaller children should look elsewhere.
+They don’t enjoy rough play, so homes with very young children should look elsewhere.

 10. Pug